AECharumathi/todo-list-application-react/README.md

 ### `npm install`

-After downloading the project, Run the command to install the required packages.
+Installs the packages required to run the project.

 ### `npm start`